 So what have been the benefits to us of the introduction of a new well-being service?
 Well sickness absence has reduced across the organisation.
 With regard to our employment engagement survey, the well-being score has improved, we have also seen an increase in customer satisfaction.
 All of these we think are directly attributed to the fact that our staff are healthier and happier in work.

-Phase two of the research provides practical resources on developing managers to support employee engagement, health and well-being
+Explore our practical resources on developing managers to support employee engagement, health and well-being

 Produced in partnership with Simplyhealth, this report explores trends, policy and practice in the UK